meliharvey/triceratops/README.md

 Triceratops is a Grasshopper exporter made for web developers that use Three.js.
 Therefore, the intention is to create a Grasshopper plugin that exposes the Three.js object classes and their attributes while using terminology the mirrors that of Three.js.
 Many components represent specific Three.js object classes in both name and attributes.
 For instance, the component [MeshStandardMaterial](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial) allows the user to create an object of this class and associate it a mesh object.

+## Acknowledgement
+This project was built with support from Kohn Pedersen Fox Associates PC.

 ## Install

 * Go to [Triceratops page at Food4Rhino](https://www.food4rhino.com/app/triceratops) and download the project .zip folder.